We restore endangered ecosystems.

 Palouse Prairie

 The Palouse Prairie is one of the most endangered ecosystems on the planet.
-With just half a percent of its original extent remaining, this ecosystem's remaining patches are barely surviving in a sea of agriculture.
+With just half a percent of its original extent left, this ecosystem's remaining patches are barely surviving in a sea of agriculture.
 Conserving remnant habitat is not enough; restoring prairie is required to save the plants, animals, and people who call the Palouse home.
 The Phoenix Conservancy has been restoring Palouse Prairie since 2016.

 WHERE